chris-schmitz/L5SimpleFM/readme.md

 L5SimpleFM has a method specifically for searching by this record id.

-Example.
+Ex;ample.
 To find the record in the `web_Users` table with a recid of 3, we could use the following chain of commands:

     try {
         $result = $this->user->findByRecId(3)->executeCommand();